Center for Budget and Policy Priorities. Analyzes federal budget priorities with a focus on how budget choices affect low-income Americans.

 Urban Land Institute.
 Independent global think tank representing the spectrum of real estate development and land use disciplines.

 data.census.gov.
-Population, housing, economic and geographic data from the from the U.S. Census with the aggregate data from a variety of Census Bureau Surveys including the Decennial Census and American Community Survey.
+Population, housing, economic and geographic data from the from the U.S. Census with the aggregate data from a variety of Census Bureau Surveys.

 Bank for International Settlement Property Price Statistics.
 Useful for comparisons across countries.

-Case Shiller Index.
-Provides monthly pricing/resale values back to 1987 for the United States and 20 metropolitan areas.
-Data is available from Standard & Poor's and requires registration.
+Case Shiller US National Home Index.
+Provides monthly pricing/resale values back to 1987 for the United States and metropolitan areas.

 CEIC.
 Includes real estate data for many countries, sometimes sub-nationally.
 OK to click "guest access," registration offers additional features.

-China Statistical Yearbooks has regional price indices for housing.
-Additional more detailed statistics can be found in the China real estate statistical yearbook.
+China Statistical Yearbooks.
+Regional price indices for housing.
+Additional data can be found in the China real estate statistical yearbook.

 Current Population Survey.
-(Microdata, via IPUMS).
-Primary source of labor force statistics for the population of the United States and source of numerous economic statistics, including the national unemployment rate at the national, state and sub-state level.
+(Via IPUMS).
+Labor force statistics for the population of the United States and source of numerous economic statistics, including unemployment rates at various levels.

 Fair Market Rents.
 The U.S. Department of Housing and Urban Development (HUD) annually estimates fair rents for 530 metropolitan areas and 2,045 non-metropolitan county areas.

 Home Mortgage Disclosure Act.
 US Government HMDA data with detailed statistics on mortgage lending finance.
-For other years not covered see Data Planet, ICPSR and older years on CD ROM in the library data lab.
+See also Sage Data and ICPSR.

 HUD provides data sets on a variety of topics, most notably affordable housing.
-See the Data Set Reference Guide.
+See their most accessed data sets.

 Sage Data.
 Easy access to US and international economic, social, and political indicators.